 Based on our sample size calculation, we will need to recruit 17 participants per month across all participating NHS Trusts to reach target.
 Recruitment will be rigorously monitored throughout the recruitment period.
-Twelve months from starting recruitment, we expect to have recruited 60-80% of our family units into the Stop/Go internal pilot.
+We expect to have recruited 60-80% of our total year 1 target (202 family units) into the Stop/Go internal pilot within twelve months from starting recruitment.
 As with most trials, we anticipate recruitment may be slow initially.
 We have increased monitoring in-line with recent changes to study design, specifically - offering a CaFI:Digital version.
 The Trial Steering Committee (TSC) will meet at least twice within the first 6 months at the start of recruitment, by which time at least 60 families should have been recruited.
 We will also monitor engagement and participation in therapy sessions during this time.
 In the feasibility study attendance rate at therapy sessions was 80%.
 At each review point during the 6 months period if attendance rates are 50% or less this would be cause for concern.

 At the 9 months review, if we have recruited less than 60% of the 9-month target, we shall consider opening one or both contingency sites.
 If we have achieved 80% or more of the 12-months target, we will continue without change.
 If, however, recruitment is less than 50% at the 12-months review, the trial may be stopped after discussion with the Trial Steering Committee Data Monitoring and Ethics Committee (DMEC), and funders.